das-developers/das2py-server/docs/CmdTemplates.md

         +----------+                      +-------+
 ```

-For the das2/v2.3 protocol, the path component of the URL selects the data
+For the das v3.0 API, the path component of the URL selects the data source.
-source.
-When data are requested, the URL GET parameters define how the
+When data are requested, the URL GET parameters define how the source
-source should operate.
+should operate.

 In older versions of the server there was a rather fixed translation between
 URL parameters and command lines.
 The v2.3 server makes the translation